-Mary Abbott is most readily identified with the Abstract Expressionist movement in New York, and her best work is characterized by her towering canvases, vivid color, and sweeping gestural brushstrokes.
+Mary Abbott was most readily identified with the Abstract Expressionist movement in New York, and her best work is characterized by her towering canvases, vivid color, and sweeping gestural brushstrokes.

 Abbott was raised in New York and Washington, D.C.
 In the early 1940s, while she was modeling for “Vogue” and “Harper’s Bazaar,” her interest in art led her to study at the Art Students League.
 Separating from her husband in 1946, she lived on 10th Street in New York’s Greenwich Village near other Abstract Expressionists.